 Some studies indicate that the compound thymoquinone, found in black seed oil, can potentially help with wound healing.
 When applied topically, black seed oil can have anti-inflammatory, antioxidant, and antibacterial effects on wounds, namely excisional, burn, and diabetic wounds.

 For the most part, black seed oil is considered a safe and healthy supplement, but it might not be the best for people with certain conditions.
 "Black seed oil has been shown to have serious negative effects on kidney health, so if you have any kidney issues or a family history of kidney issues, you should avoid black seed oil," Zeitlin says.

 And because there isn't a whole ton of research on this, both Robinett and Zeitlin point out that black seed oil should probably not be consumed if you're pregnant or breastfeeding.
 And, of course, always consult with a professional if you think there's a condition that might not mesh well with something like this and to determine other potential black seed oil side effects.

 "If you take any medications, you will want to talk to your doctor first before adding black seed oil into your routine, and especially if you take blood-thinner medications or beta-blockers," Zeitlin says.

-How much and how often to take black seed oil
+How to consume black seed oil

-Zeitlin adds that it's probably best not to use this oil for cooking itself, but "more as a flavor addition afterwards," she says.
+Zeitlin adds that it's probably best not to use this oil for cooking itself, but "more as a flavor addition afterward," she says.
 "So you can mix it into your stir-fry once you have plated your meal."
 In addition to seconding the salad dressing idea, Zeitlin also recommends mixing it into your smoothie, tea, or latte.